 You are cordially invited to attend the annual meeting of stockholders of Vuzix Corporation.
-The meeting will be held on Friday, June 22, 2012 at 11:00 a.m. (local time) at the Doubletree Hotel, 1111 Jefferson Road, Rochester, New York, 14623, for the following purposes:
+The meeting will be held on Wednesday, June 26, 2013 at 11:00 a.m. (local time) at the Doubletree Hotel, 1111 Jefferson Road, Rochester, New York, 14623, for the following purposes:

-- 1. To elect five (5) directors to serve until the 2012 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
-To ratify the selection of EFP Rotenberg, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2012. - 3.
+- 1. To elect five (5) directors to serve until the 2014 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the selection of EFP Rotenberg, LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2013. - 3.
+To conduct an advisory vote on executive compensation. - 4.
+To conduct an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The record date for the annual meeting is May 25, 2012.
+The record date for the annual meeting is May 22, 2013.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
 Our transfer books will not be closed.